AdaCore/spark2014/docs/ug/appendix.rst

 and will be rejected if the program is compiled as, for example, an Ada 95 program.

-Many Spark-defined constructs have no dynamic semantics (e.g., the Global, Depends, and Abstract_State aspects), so the run-time behavior of a program is unaffected if they are ignored by a compiler.
+Many SPARK-defined constructs have no dynamic semantics (e.g., the Global, Depends, and Abstract_State aspects), so the run-time behavior of a program is unaffected if they are ignored by a compiler.
 Thus, there is no problem if these constructs are expressed as pragmas which are